sjwaight/AirQualityAzureIoTGateway/readme.md

 When you run the application it expects the following four configuration items.

 - IOTHUB_DEVICE_CONNECTION_STRING: full connection string for the Azure IoT Hub instance you wish to publish events to.
+This can be obtained from the Device properties blade in the Azure Portal.
 - API_ACCESS_KEY: a HTTP header key you will set on your PA-II device so that you can ensure only an authorised device can use your gateway.
 - ALLOWED_SENSOR_ID: the hostname of the Sensor that will be using the gateway.
 This will be in the format of a MAC address.
 - SKIP_EVENT_COUNT: if you want to limit the number of events sent to Azure, you can tell the gateway to skip every X message.
 Set to 0 if you want to send all events.